EcoTours and Birding Day Trips

 Spring Migration Ecotour (May)

-May is an exciting time to see droves of migrating warblers, swallows, shorebirds, and other species.
-Join us on an itinerary designed to hit birding hot spots as we head toward Massachusetts or Connecticut depending on migration activity.
-Whether you’re looking to get a jump on your year list or simply learn more about birding, you’ll enjoy this program.
+May is an exciting time to see droves of migrating warblers, raptors, shorebirds, and other species.
+Join NBS naturalists on a trip designed to hit birding hot spots throughout southern New England.
+The itinerary will be informed by recent sightings reports.
+Whether you’re looking to get a jump on your year list or to simply learn more about birding, you’ll love this tour!
+Pack a bag lunch to go with provided snacks and water refills.
+Dress warmly with appropriate footwear, binoculars and a reusable water bottle are recommended.
+Sign up now, space is limited!

 Block Island Fall Birding Ecotour (September)